CSU Listening Lab

 I came to CSU because of its scientific reputation and quickly fell in love with the Fish, Wildlife, and Conservation Biology major.
 I started working in the Listening Lab in 2015 because I wanted to learn about acoustic analysis.
 Since working in the lab, my interest and appreciation for natural sounds has grown immensely.
 I particularly enjoy the puzzle of deciphering acoustic data and especially love hearing things I have never heard before.
 After graduating, I plan to contribute meaningful work to conservation efforts locally and abroad.
 I would especially like to continue research with auditory analysis on bats and marine mammals in the United States and Mexico, while also contributing to restoration efforts in the Front Range and Rocky Mountains.

-Since completing her 2.5 years in the Listening Lab, Alex has worked as a wildlife technician working with various species of bats and Greater Prairie Chickens.
+Alex was a member in the lab from 2013-2015.
+Post-graduation, Alex worked as a wildlife technician working with various species of bats and Greater Prairie Chickens.
 Alex plans to enroll in graduate school in the near future.

-Colton grew up in Parker, Colorado and graduated from Colorado State University with a degree in Fish, Wildlife and Conservation Biology.
-He enjoys most things outdoors, from fishing and biking to diving.
+Colton was a member of the lab from 2013-2015.
+Colton graduated from Colorado State University with a degree in Fish, Wildlife and Conservation Biology.
 Colton is currently working in the larval fish lab at CSU, conducting non-native species removal in the Yampa River in Colorado.

 Meredith was a member of the lab from 2014-2015.